Here’s Why Ritter Pharmaceuticals, Inc. (RTTR) Took A Beating Today

-During the recent trading session for Ritter Pharmaceuticals, Inc. (NASDAQ:RTTR), the company witnessed their stock drop by $-0.02 over a week and tumble down $-0.02 from the price 20 days ago.
+During the recent trading session for Ritter Pharmaceuticals, Inc. (NASDAQ:RTTR), the company witnessed their stock rise $0.03 over a week and surge $0.02 from the price 20 days ago.
 When compared to their established 52-week high of $1.35, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 03/15/19.
-The recent low of $0.15 stood for a -84.82% since 12/26/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+The recent low of $0.15 stood for a -82.91% since 12/26/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
 A beta of 1.04 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Ritter Pharmaceuticals, Inc., the two-week RSI stands at 50.65.
+Looking at the current readings for Ritter Pharmaceuticals, Inc., the two-week RSI stands at 55.45.
 This figure suggests that RTTR stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current RTTR readings is similarly very revealing as it has a stochastic reading of 17.35% at this stage.
-This figure means that RTTR share price today is being overbought.
+The stochastic readings, on the other hand, based on the current RTTR readings is similarly very revealing as it has a stochastic reading of 34.88% at this stage.
+This figure means that RTTR share price today is being neutral.

-Technical chart claims that Ritter Pharmaceuticals, Inc. (RTTR) would settle between $0.22/share to $0.24/share level.
-However, if the stock price goes below the $0.2 mark, then the market for Ritter Pharmaceuticals, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $0.18 for its downside target.
+Technical chart claims that Ritter Pharmaceuticals, Inc. (RTTR) would settle between $0.26/share to $0.28/share level.
+However, if the stock price goes below the $0.22 mark, then the market for Ritter Pharmaceuticals, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $0.2 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 0.01.
+Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
+If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
+Vice versa is the case if the MACD is below the zero line.

 Analysts at H.C.
 Wainwright lifted target price for shares of RTTR but were stick to Buy recommendation for the stock in their opinion released on October 23.
 The price target has been raised from $7 to $1.50.
 Chardan Capital Markets analysts again handed out a Buy recommendation to Ritter Pharmaceuticals, Inc. (NASDAQ:RTTR) stock but they lifted target price for the shares in a flash note issued to investors on August 08.
 The target price has been raised from $3.50 to $1.50.
 Analysts at Chardan Capital Markets are sticking to their Buy stance.
 However, on March 30, they lifted price target for these shares to $3.50 from $4.50.